 The state of Georgia ties for second in the state that hands out the most speeding tickets.
 Though they may not hand out as many as Florida, their punishments are much harsher.
-A first time violator can expect fees and punishments up to $1,000, one year in jail, and five years without a license.
-In a strange twist, the same punishments apply for more serious traffic violations.
+A first-time violator can expect fees and punishments up to $1,000, one year in jail, and five years without a license.
+In a strange twist, the same punishments apply to more serious traffic violations.

 If you haven't gotten the notion yet, you should probably adhere to the speed limit when you are in the south.
 Alabama rounds out the top five states you don't want to get caught in.
-Violators in Alabama will see fees up to $100 dollars, 10 days jail time, and a 1 year license suspension.
-More serious crimes garner up to $500, 3 months jail time, and 6 months without a license.
+Violators in Alabama will see fees up to $100 dollars, 10 days of jail time, and a 1-year license suspension.
+More severe crimes garner up to $500, 3 months jail time, and 6 months without a license.

 Of course, the cost of a ticket is only the beginning of your woes when you get pulled over.
 There are increases in insurance costs and even legal fees.
 There are other fees that you wouldn't even think of until you lose your license like the cost of a bus pass or a taxi ride.
 We all make mistakes and it is not the worst thing in the world to incur a speeding ticket, but it is always smart to adhere to speed limits and know the laws of whichever state you are traveling in.

 Don't forget that there are often ways around these penalties.
 It all depends on the state, but there are many ways to fight a ticket; explore your options before you give in and pay for the ticket.
 If you must accept a punishment look into traffic school, especially online traffic school, as a way to lessen your penalties.